yulipro/practices/README.md

 # practices
-some codes the sharpen my thoughts
+some codes that sharpen my thoughts